Kevin Knight: Young Lion (2020–2022)

-Knight entered the New Japan Pro-Wrestling LA Dojo in 2020 as a Young Lion, training under Katsuyori Shibata.
-Knight made his NJPW debut on December 12 at Super J-Cup, replacing an injured Karl Fredericks, where he teamed with Ren Narita, losing to Bullet Club's Hikuleo and Kenta.
+Knight began working for New Japan Pro-Wrestling (NJPW) under his real name in July 2020, training at their LA Dojo as a Young Lion.
+He made his NJPW in-ring debut on December 12 at Super J-Cup, replacing an injured Karl Fredericks, where he teamed with Ren Narita in a loss to Bullet Club's Hikuleo and Kenta.
+Starting on January 9, 2021, Knight wrestled on NJPW's American-based show Strong, commonly teaming with fellow LA Dojo members, such as Fredericks, Clark Connors and Alex Coughlin; he often lost most of his matches, a common practice for NJPW Young Lions.
+On August 14, Knight, Jordan Clearwater and The DKC lost to Stray Dog Army (Barrett Brown, Bateman and Misterioso) on the pre-show of the Resurgence pay-per-view.

-In 2021, Knight competed on NJPW's American-based show Strong, commonly teaming with fellow LA Dojo members, such as Karl Fredericks, Clark Connors and Alex Coughlin, often losing most of his matches, which is common for NJPW Young Lions.
-In July, Knight entered the Tag Team Turbulence tournament, teaming with The DKC, however, they were defeated in the first round by the West Coast Wrecking Crew.
-Knight continued to wrestle on Strong for the remainder of the year.
-At Capital Collision, Knight was defeated by Comoroto in a dark-match.
-In June, Knight competed at AEW x NJPW: Forbidden Door on the Buy-In, teaming with Coughlin, Uemura and The DKC, in an eight-man tag-team match, losing to The Gunn Club (Billy, Austin and Colten Gunn) and Max Caster.
-In October at The Night Before Rumble on 44th Street, Knight and The DKC, defeated Forever Hooligans (Rocky Romero and Alex Koslov), who had reunited for one-night only.
-The following night at Rumble on 44th Street, Knight and The DKC teamed once more, losing to The Motor City Machine Guns and Aussie Open in a three-way tag-team match for the Strong Openweight Tag Team Championship, which The Motor City Machine Guns won.
+At Lonestar Shootout on April 1, 2022, Knight, Daniel Garcia and FinJuice (David Finlay and Juice Robinson) lost to Connors, Fredericks, Máscara Dorada and Yuya Uemura in an eight-man tag-team match.
+On June 26, Knight wrestled at AEW x NJPW: Forbidden Door during the Buy-In, teaming with Coughlin, Uemura and The DKC in a loss to The Gunn Club (Billy, Austin and Colten Gunn) and Max Caster.
+At The Night Before Rumble on 44th Street on October 28, Knight and The DKC defeated Forever Hooligans (Rocky Romero and Alex Koslov), who had reunited for one-night only, in the opening match.
+The following night, at Rumble on 44th Street, they unsuccessfully challenged Aussie Open (Kyle Fletcher and Mark Davis) for the Strong Openweight Tag Team Championship in a three-way tag-team match also involving Motor City Machine Guns (Alex Shelley and Chris Sabin), who won the titles.